 The SunNet Manager agents for SunFDDI are used to recover FDDI statistics and SMT frame information.
-For detailed instructions on how to interpret this data, refer to the ANSI/FDDI standards listed in the section "Conformance" on page 2.
+For detailed instructions on how to interpret this data, refer to the ANSI/FDDI standards listed in "FDDI Conformance" on page 2.

-▼ Set Up the SunNet Manager Console

-To gather information about the SunFDDI stations in you network:

-- 1. Log in as root or become superuser. - 2.
-Start the SunNet Manager Console, and initialize the runtime management database (MDB).
+- ▼ To Set Up the SunNet Manager Console - 1.
+Log in as root or become superuser. - 2.
+Start the SunNet Manager Console, and initialize the runtime management database (MDB). - # /opt/SUNWconn/bin/snm -i - 3.
+Use HeadStart to begin discovering the nodes in your network, or use BasicStart to build your own database with the Console's graphical editor.
+Note that the Discover facility will only fully recognize the Ethernet (1e) interfaces in your network. - 4.
+Modify the component properties of each SunFDDI station in your network.

-'''

-/opt/SUNWconn/bin/snm -i

-'''

-Either use HeadStart to begin discovering the nodes in your network, or use BasicStart to build your own database with the Console's graphical editor.

-Note that the Discover facility will only fully recognize the Ethernet (1e) interfaces in your network.

-4. Modify the component properties of each of the SunFDDI stations in your network.

-Use the scroll-bar to show all of the properties associated with the station.
-You must enter either the hostname or the MAC address associated with the SunFDDI interface in the last field in the list of properties.
-If you enter a hostname, it must be registered in the NIS/NIS+ map or in the file /etc/hosts on each of the machines in your network.
+Use the scroll bar to show all of the properties associated with the station.
+You must enter either the host name or the MAC address associated with the SunFDDI interface in the last field in the list of properties.
+If you enter a host name, it must be registered in the NIS/NIS+ map or in the /etc/hosts file on each machine in your network.
 If you enter a MAC address, it must be entered in ring format.

-5. Click SELECT on the check box associated with each of the SunNet Manager agents that you want to use to communicate with the station.
-If you enable the SunFDDI proxy agent (nf_fddismt7_2), you must also specify the hostname (or MAC address) of the target FDDI station from which the proxy agent will request information.
+5. Click SELECT on the check box associated with each SunNet Manager agent that you want to communicate with the station.
+If you enable the SunFDDI proxy agent (nf_fddismt7_2), you must also

+If you enable the SunFDDI proxy agent (nf_fddismt7_2), you must also specify the host name (or MAC address) of the target FDDI station from which the proxy agent will request information.